luchi1714/P2P-Blockchain-Network/auto-evaluation.md

 - ### Git
 For the most part our program is not more than 10 MB in size keeping with the recommendations.
 English was used as the language of expression in every aspect of the process.
 For the most part Descriptive commit messages were used to describe the contribution from each member .
-Commits were ususally made when a significant change was made to the code from someone .
+Commits were usually made when a significant change was made to the code from someone .
 - ### Code
 All of the recommendations were followed in this section.